verdantlearn/gis-beginner-oe4bw/modules/Making-Maps/_posts/2000-05-12-module4-assignment.md

 ### Prepare your assignment

-1. Save your final **QGIS map** as an image file - *this is your Evidence* :information_source:  You can use your own field data, or choose whichever of the case study datasets you wish to show.
+1. Save your final **QGIS map** as an image file - *this is your Evidence* :information_source:  You can use your own field data, or choose whichever of the gibbon case study datasets you wish to show
 2. Write a paragraph stating the **message** of your assignment map, and briefly describing how this module's activities have contributed to progress towards your learning goal - *this is your Reflection* for this week :thought_balloon:

 ### Submit your assignment